HavocCrenshaw/planck/README.md

 # planck
-I wanted to make a text editor that was the smallest it could be before it stops being a text editor.
-I didn't really plan for it to be any good, in fact if it was terrible that would be sort of funny, but the level of garbage code that this project has been unprecedented.
-It was fun, though.
-It's a project I've finished.
-It's arguably functional.
-I really can't be assed to do anymore.

-I also did this with absolutely no idea what I was doing.
-I used ptext for reference and had a lot of bashing my head and made some stupid decisions.
-This is quite literally the first project I have ever finished so far (if you can call segfaulting on occasion "finished" but to fix that would require me to completely restructure the program. so, v2 maybe, but v1 is finished) and it's the first time I've ever done anything even remotely like this, I'm used to GUI and graphics, calling OpenGL or GDI, and using Qt or Win32 in C++.
-This was way out of what I do, being a C99 terminal text editor.
+The smallest (& worst) text editor ever.
+I wanted to make a really small text\
+editor, inspired by kilo and uEmacs.
+I didn't plan for it to be any good, and I\
+just kind of threw something together having fun.\

+I did this with practically no idea what I was doing as well.
+I'm brand new to\
+everything I did here, I was more used to game type stuff, using OpenGL, Qt,\
+stuff like that.
+And this is also the first project I've "finished" (if you can\
+call segfaulting on occasion "finished," but to fix that would require a com-\
+plete rewrite.)

-But I learnt a lot, and really loved doing it.
+I learnt a lot, and really loved doing it.
 V2 sometime.

-WARNING: PLEASE DON'T USE THIS--- YOU WILL LOSE DATA.
-IT WILL SEGFAULT.
-I CANNOT BE ASSED TO FIX IT.
-DO NOT USE.
-DO NOT USE.
-DO NOT USE.
-Unless you understand that it's broke and wanna use it for fun.
-In that case, go ahead.
-But don't blame me if your computer blows up, or your data.
-Do not pull request or open issues-- I will not be answering them.
-If you like the idea, just fork.
+WARNING: Do not use this for anything serious.
+You WILL lose data.
+If you under-\
+stand that this isn't a good piece of software, and want to fool around, go\
+ahead.
+Do not blame me if something happens.
+Do not pull request or open issues,\
+I will not be answering them.
+If you like the idea, fork the project.\